susanBuck/notes/05_Laravel/07_Databases_Configuration.md

 	'prefix'    => '',
 ),
 ```

+Tip: If you're running MySQL on a port other than 3306 you can specify that in the above array.

 If you open `/app/config/database.php` you'll see `mysql` is the default database connection Laravel will use, so there's nothing you need to change there.